Create Twitter ads that fit seamlessly into your target audience’s timelines to garner attention, improve traffic, and more.

 Twitter cards appeared back when the character limit was 140 and companies were desperately wishing for more ad space.
-Since tweets with images get a 55% increase in leads, these cards are still trending.
+Since tweets with images often see an increase in leads, these cards are still trending.

-When you post a link, Twitter will automatically pull the featured image from the page you’ve linked to and include that image in your visual tweet, also known as your Twitter card.
+When you post a link, Twitter automatically pulls the featured image from the page you’ve linked to and includes that image in your visual tweet, also known as your Twitter card.
 If there’s no established image, the card may be blank.

 If you want to make a bigger impression with the cards: